 Electric car: charging standards

-The standardization for public or public-use charging points, that has been implemented in the different countries including Italy, is for sure a key passage for the deployment of the electric cars and for the system interoperability: the electric user will be able to find the charging plug always suitable to his needs!
+The standardisation of public charging points for electric vehicles, is for sure a key passage for the spreading of this kind of vehicles and for the better optimizatin of the charging system: the electric user should be able to find anywhere a charging plug suitable to his needs.

 A clear and defined legislation

-• Normal power recharging points in Alternating current (AC), which means for powers less than 2 kW, must have the Mennekes – Type 2 plug (as described by the standard EN62196-2).
+• Normal power recharging points in alternating current (AC), which means for powers lower than 2 kW, must have the Mennekes – Type 2 plug (as described by the standard EN62196-2).

 The geometry of the Type 2 plug and connector is the same for power ranging from 3,7 to 4,4 kW in AC, both single-phase and three-phase, the connector configuration in addition to power transfer allows the data communication towards the contacts “controlpilot” and “proximity”.